Kansattica/mastodial/README.md

 # Mastodial

+## Notice
+You're welcome to keep using Mastodial if you like, but know that I'll be focusing most of my effort on its successor,<https://github.com/Kansattica/msync> from now on.

 ## Usage

 Running Mastodial without any arguments will display help information.
 Try `./mastodial`.
 If you downloaded one of the release binaries, feel free to rename it to something easier to type, like `mastodial` or `md`.